oyww710/Data_Science_Interview_Prepare/README.md

-# Python_Interview_Prepare
+# Data_Science_Interview_Prepare
-It is used for saving the Python interview
+It is used for data science preparation.